 REQ- AI/ML_PERF-INF-4: The MnS producer responsible for AI/ML inference performance management should have a capability to allow an authorized consumer to collect the performance data related to an inference function (MDAF, NWDAF or RAN intelligence function).

-REQ- AI/ML_PERF-INF-5: The MnS producer responsible for AI/ML inference performance management should have a capability to allow an authorized consumer to collect the performance data for evaluating the performance of an ML entity during inference.
+REQ- AI/ML_PERF-INF-5: The MnS producer responsible for AI/ML inference performance management should have a capability to allow an authorized consumer to collect the performance data for evaluating the performance of an ML model during inference.

-REQ-AI/ML_PERF-INF-6: The MnS producer responsible for AI/ML inference performance management should have a capability to allow an authorized consumer to request the performance evaluation results of a specific ML entity.
+REQ-AI/ML_PERF-INF-6: The MnS producer responsible for AI/ML inference performance management should have a capability to allow an authorized consumer to request the performance evaluation results of a specific ML model.

-REQ-AI/ML_PERF-INF-7: The MnS producer responsible for AI/ML inference performance management should have a capability to allow an authorized consumer to control the ML entity performance evaluation functionality.
+REQ-AI/ML_PERF-INF-7: The MnS producer responsible for AI/ML inference performance management should have a capability to allow an authorized consumer to control the ML model performance evaluation functionality.

 REQ-AI/ML_PERF -SEL-1: The MLT MnS producer should have a capability allowing the authorized MnS consumer to discover supported AI/ML performance indicators related to AI/ML inference and select some the desired indicators based on the MnS consumer's requirements.